gesiscss/face2face/docs/_build/html/_sources/tutorial.rst.txt

 01_tutorial_exploring_the_data
 """""""""""""""""""""""""""""""

 This tutorial includes small tasks with functions of pandas that are also used for the functions in this library.
-The tasks should give you an idea on the functions that are used for this library like "groupyby", "merge" etc.
+The tasks should give you an idea on the functions that are used for this library like "groupby", "merge" etc.

 To get to the tutorial click `here <https://github.com/gesiscss/face-to-face-interaction-analysis-toolkit/blob/development/01_tutorial_exploring_the_data.ipynb>`_